 The manufacturers go through a highly tedious and lengthy process to achieve the quality of Opus One.
 First, the grapes are picked by hand and collected in distinct lots in an advanced winemaking facility.
 Next, each lot of grapes is assorted and fermented distinctly – requiring more than 30 substantial fermentation tanks.

 The company yields up to a thousand barrels annually.
 The quality assurance process of Opus One is intriguing, as the final blend is tested for taste in an advanced laboratory by Michael Silacci – a winemaking expert with 20+ years of experience.
 Thus, it can be imagined that the cost of such a cutting-edge winemaking facility can only be maintained with a sizeable price of Opus One wine bottles.
-For instance, some vintages can cost up to 360 dollars per bottle.
-These are expensive wines, but some Napa Valley wines could be even more costly.
+For instance, some vintages can cost up to $360 per bottle.

-One limitation of buying an Opus One vintage is that the winery has put a purchasing threshold for the clients – i.e., four 6-bottle cases or six bottles.
+One limitation of buying an Opus One vintage is that the winery has put a purchasing threshold for the clients – i.e., four 6-bottle cases or six individual bottles.
 Therefore, it is tough to hoard your Opus One vintages.
-Hence, it is better to relish your wine.